emailbox/minimail_mobileapp/README.md

 ## FAQs

-### Is this your first Backbone.js application?
-Yes, is it that obvious?
-I'm fully aware that I'm using Models/Collections about as well as a baby with scissors, and I'll be refactoring it before any stable release.

 ### What is the plan for minimail?
-I want minimail to be a jumping off point for developers and designers to easily create their own personalized email clients.
+Minimail is a jumping off point for developers and designers to easily create their own personalized email clients.
 Minimail is a reference application, so you can see how it handles Contacts, Push Notifications, File Uploads, and more, do a Pull Request, and then improve upon the design or user experience.

 ### Pricing and revenue-sharing thoughts?
 Minimail will eventually be a paid product/service, somewhere in the neighborhood of $10/mo per person.
-There are no plans for a free version, but some affiliate-like program will encourage developers to fork-build-host, then do marketing and collect revenue.
+There are some plans for a free version, and an affiliate-like program will encourage developers to fork-build-host, then do marketing and collect revenue.

 ### Lock-in, and Who Owns My Data?
 All your data is available, at any time, so you can easily export anything out of your Emailbox datastore.
 You will have the option of hosting your own data.
 Emailbox has no plans to do any data mining or selling of any kind of data and, if those plans change, existing users will not be switched over without them giving express permission to minimail/emailbox.
-Any changes to your original email or thread (read, starred, labels, etc.) are already synced back to Gmail, so switching back to (or between) another mail client requires no effort.
+Any changes to your original email or thread (read, starred, labels, etc.) are already synced back to Gmail, so switching back to (or between) another mail client requires minimal effort.